robbert-vdh/nih-plug/README.md

 [![Tests](https://github.com/robbert-vdh/nih-plugs/actions/workflows/test.yml/badge.svg)](https://github.com/robbert-vdh/nih-plugs/actions/workflows/test.yml)

-Because of course we need to remake everything from scratch!

 This is a work in progress JUCE-lite-lite written in Rust to do some experiments with.
 The idea is to have a statefull but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of